This website is not intended for children and we do not knowingly collect data relating to children.

 If you do not pass all of these checks then your loan application will either be refused or will be referred for further checks and additional consideration by us.

-You have the right to request that we review or reconsider any decision that we make about your application which is based solely on automated processes.
+You have the right to express your point of view, to contest the decision and to request that we review or reconsider any decision that we make about your application which is based solely on automated processes.
 If you wish to exercise this right, please contact us as above.

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).